mewset/Cursor-ID/README.md

+## Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Woops...

 **Cursor ID-Changer** is a lightweight script that resets all machine-specific identifiers used by [Cursor](https://cursor.sh), making your system look like a completely new device.

 ## ✨ Features